apache/usergrid/sdks/nodejs/readme.md

 ##The Collection object
 The Collection object models Collections in the database.
 Once you start programming your app, you will likely find that this is the most useful method of interacting with the database.
 Creating a collection will automatically populate the object with entities from the collection.
 The following example shows how to create a Collection object, then how to use entities once the Collection has been populated with entities from the server:

-	//options object needs to have the type and the client var options = {
+	//options object needs to have the type (which is the collection type) var options = {
-		client:client,
+		type:'dogs',
-		path:'dogs'
+		qs:{ql:'order by index'}
 	}

-	var dogs = new usergrid.collection(options, function(err) {
+	client.createCollection(options, function (err, dogs) {
 		if (err) {
 			error('could not make collection');
 		} else {